TheHazzah/TYBW-Discord-Bot/README.md

 npm start
 ```

-You'll see the bot log in and confirm it's watching.
-From there it checks nyaa silently in the background until something shows up.
+You'll see the bot log in and confirm it's watching, and from there it checks nyaa silently in the background until something shows up.

 ---